 The NHS recommends that babies and children are protected from the harmful rays of the sun between March and October.

-- Cover your child up in loose cotton clothes with long sleeves.
-Natural fibres will help the skin to breathe.
+Cover your child up in loose cotton clothes with long sleeves.
+Natural fibers will help the skin to breathe.

 If your child is a little older, you should also make sure they drink plenty during hot weather.
 If they get bored with water and they’re over six months, then you can try diluted fruit juice, ice cubes or homemade fruit ice pops throughout the day.